-What is the Recruitment Cost?
+What Is Recruitment Cost?

 Recruitment cost refers to the total expenditure involved in attracting, selecting, and hiring candidates.
 This encompasses a wide range of activities and resources that contribute to the hiring process, whether they are internal or external to the organisation.